 Play “A Bird in the Nest”

 Create a ‘big nest” on the floor with pillows, or a blanket.

 Place your Bible Memory Verse Cards (MVCs) face down in the “nest” allowing a good space between each card.

 Use a soft object to represent a bird.
 (A bean bag, or a stuffed animal would work well for this.
 You will want to use something that does not roll.)

 Have your child step back from the nest and take turns helping the bird “fly” into the nest.

 Pick up the card that is closest to the “bird” after it lands.
 Turn it over.
 Have your child say the memory verse on that card.
 (Remember to have them say the Bible reference before and after the verse.)

 Collect the MVCs as each verse is said.

 Repeat until all the memory cards are out of the nest.

-Add a fun challenge: Your child could take one step back from the nest each time he is ready to help the bird “fly” into the nest.
+Add a fun challenge: Your child could take one step back from the nest each time they are ready to help the bird “fly” into the nest.